 Active Learning Classrooms (ALCs) are a type of learning space designed to support collaborative learning.
 The furniture, in some instances, is designed to be reconfigurable to support different group sizes and configurations.
 Multiple displays (projectors or TVs) are typically positioned around the room so students can work in groups and also present to the entire class.
 Faculty that are interested in experimenting with pedagogies such as the flipped classroom usually find ALCs to be very well suited to supporting "non-lecture" teaching methods.

-Faculty that wish to reserve an ALC as an occasional meeting space for a class, should use the room reservation system instead.
-The spreadsheets linked below are only for coordinating the regular meeting location of a class.
+Faculty that wish to reserve an ALC as an occasional meeting space for a class, should use the room reservation system (or contact the administrative assistant in your building).

 The room capacities are listed below.
 Please make sure to reserve the most appropriately-sized room for your instructional needs.

 - Briggs 421: 40 seats, 35 PC's and 5 laptop connections, furniture is fixed

 - Main 401: 30 seats, 5 laptop connections, furniture can be configured in multiple ways

 - Youngchild 041: 48 seats, 5 laptop connections, furniture is somewhat reconfigurable

 - Youngchild 121: 72 seats, 14 PC's and laptop connections, furniture is fixed